zcbmlijygrdwa/camera_lidar_fusion/README.md

-## 1.2 Rectify RGB image by generating rectified rosbag data
+## 1.2 Update the camera intrinsic parameters in rosbag data

-As the camera intrinsic parameters are obtained, the original rosbag data can be rectified by using apt-get:
+As the camera intrinsic parameters are obtained, the original rosbag data can be updated by using bag_tools from ROS.

+If you are using ROS Indigo, you can try to install the package by using apt-get:

     sudo apt-get install ros-indigo-bag-tools

-If you are using ROS Indigo, you can try to install the package by building from the [source](https://github.com/srv/srv_tools):
+If you are using ROS Kinetic, you can try to install the package by building from the [source](https://github.com/srv/srv_tools):

 Go to /src in your ROS workspace